realm/unity-examples-3d-chess/tutorial/unity_sync_realm.md

 <img src="images/03_build_settings.png" alt="Build Settings" width="500"/>

 With these adjustments we are ready to synchronise data.
-Let's add the loading indicator to make improve the user experience before we start and test our game.
+Let's add the loading indicator to improve the user experience before we start and test our game.

 ## Loading Indicator